Culinary training for International Cuisines in the Philippines taught by International Instructors

 The Japanese module emphasizes knife discipline, rice preparation, and temperature precision.
 Learners practice:

-Sushi and Sashimi cutting standards
+Sushi and Sashimi cutting standards.

-Tempura batter aeration and oil-temperature testing
+Tempura batter aeration and oil-temperature testing.

-Ramen broth structure integrating dashi, tare, and aromatic oilsStudents internalize Japanese culinary philosophy: minimalism, respect for ingredients, and clean presentation.
+Ramen broth structure integrating dashi, tare, and aromatic oils.
+Students internalize Japanese culinary philosophy: minimalism, respect for ingredients, and clean presentation.

 7. Korean Cuisine

-Bibimbap—colour balance and synchronized cooking of components
+Bibimbap—color balance and synchronized cooking of components.

-Beef Bulgogi—marination science (enzyme tenderization, sugar caramelization)
+Beef Bulgogi—marination science (enzyme tenderization, sugar caramelization).

-Sundubu Jjigae—simmering sequence for tofu soups, Students study gochujang, doenjang, and sesame oil as foundational Korean condiments.
+Sundubu Jjigae—simmering sequence for tofu soups.
+Students study gochujang, doenjang, and sesame oil as foundational Korean condiments.

 8. Indian Cuisine